rippl-svg/grad-based-plasticity-metrics/README.md

    - Resets occur based on `redo_frequency` or `grad_redo_frequency`
    - Metrics are logged to W&B when tracking is enabled

-This integration ensures continuous monitoring of network plasticity while maintaining the core SAC training process.
+This integration ensures continuous monitoring of network neuronal activity while maintaining the core SAC training process.

 ## Code Logic for 2 Key Components files
 ### To integrate all the Rest schedule functionality into other projects (e.g., DQN/DT), focus on these core components from `ReDo.py`: